shilangyu/rust-regex-systemf/ProgressTracking/JournalRobin.md

 - Implemented execution of new instructions
 - Made compilation of lookaround machinery conditional on whether or not the expression contains lookarounds

+# Week 4

+- Implemented top-level unit tests for look-behinds
+- Added build errors for engines that do not support lookarounds
+- Turned off prefiltering for regexes with lookarounds

+# Week 5

+- Performed benchmarking via rebar